CoursesBlogsWebinarsAll

 The PMO director is responsible for setting the strategic direction of the office, managing stakeholders, and ensuring the PMO’s goals align with the company’s objectives.

-The PMO director is supported by a team of project managers, analysts, and support staff who assist in the day-to-day operations of the office.
+The PMO director is supported by a team of project managers, analysts, and support staff who assist in the office’s day-to-day operations.

 Roles and Responsibilities of the PMO

-Again, it’s important to keep in mind that the roles and responsibilities of a PMO can vary depending on the organisation’s needs and the type of Project management office.
+Again, it’s important to remember that the roles and responsibilities of a PMO can vary depending on the organisation’s needs and the type of Project management office.

 However, common roles within a PMO include: